Hikvision-Codec/Caffe_DFP/README.md

     *   Install from source code :

         If you have a much higher version of GCC, you need to install the above required libraries from source code.
-Install from binaries will lead to running error due to compatibility.
+Install from binaries may lead to error due to compatibility.

         * protobuf
           * Download：https://github.com/google/protobuf